reinaldoarrosi/fileupload/README.md

 - status: either 'success', 'error' or 'aborted' depending on what happened during generation.
 - preview: a String object that represents either the URLObject or dataURL.
 This String has a release method used to release resources used by the preview (this method has effect only when the preview is a URLObject and is the same as calling _window.URL.revokeObjectURL_)

+## fileupload.FakeFile
+This is a class that can be used to represent files that are on the server.
+To instantiate it you'll need to pass the path to the file that is being represented and, optionally, the generatePreview function.

+    var fakeFileNoPreview = new fileupload.FakeFile('path\to\my\file.png');
+    var fakeFilePreview = new fileupload.FakeFile('path\to\my\file.png', sampleGeneratePreviewForFakeFileFunction);

+    function sampleGeneratePreviewForFakeFileFunction() {
+        var r = $.Deferred();
+        r.resolve('success', 'GetPreviewFromServer.aspx?path=' + this.path);
+        return r.promise();
+    }

+The fake file has the following properties and methods:
+####name
+This is the name of the file.
+It will NOT contain the full path, just the name of the file.
+####size
+This will always be 0 (zero)
+####isFake
+This will always be true.
+This can be used to differentiate between a real mOxie.File and the fileupload.FakeFile
+####path
+This will be the complete path to the file as passed in the first parameter for the constructor
+####upload()
+This is a noop method just to keep interface compatibility between the mOxie.File and the fileupload.FakeFile
+####abort()
+This is a noop method just to keep interface compatibility between the mOxie.File and the fileupload.FakeFile
+####generatePreview()
+By default this will return a rejected promise with status 'aborted'.
+If you want you can pass in your own generatePreview function in the constructor.
+This custom function MUST return a promise that:
+- if preview is generated the promise must be resolved with status 'success' and the url of the preview
+- if an error occurs the promise must be rejected with status 'error'
+- if preview generation is cancelled the promise must be rejected with status 'aborted'

 ## jQuery.fileinput([options])
 This is the jQuery plugin that can be used to transform any DOM element into a 'button' that when clicked will open a file selection dialog (like an input type="file").<br>
 Moxie creates an element on top of the real element to be able to open file selection dialogs when a click happens.
 This can make some browser lose the ability to style :hover and :active css.
 To make it easier to deal with this scenario the 'hover' and 'pressed' css classes is added/removed to the element accordingly. <br>